 Is it safe for women who have had a cancer diagnosis to take MHT?

 One of the roles of naturally occurring estrogen is to promote the normal growth of cells in the breast and uterus.
 For this reason, it is generally believed that MHT may promote further tumor growth in women who have already been diagnosed with breast cancer.
 However, studies of hormone use to treat menopausal symptoms in breast cancer survivors have produced conflicting results, with some showing an increased risk of breast cancer recurrence (16, 17) and others showing no increased risk of recurrence (18, 19).

-What should women do if they have menopausal symptoms but are concerned about taking MHT?
+What should women do if they have symptoms of menopause but are concerned about taking MHT?

-Although MHT provides short-term benefits such as relief from hot flashes and vaginal dryness, several health concerns, described in the answer to Question 5, are associated with its use.
+Although MHT provides short-term benefits, such as relief from hot flashes and vaginal dryness, several health concerns, described in the answer to Question 5, are associated with its use.
 Women should discuss whether to take MHT and what alternatives may be appropriate for them with their health care provider.
 The FDA currently advises women to use MHT for the shortest time and at the lowest dose possible to control menopausal symptoms.
-The FDA publication Menopause and Hormones provides additional information about the risks and benefits of MHT use for menopausal symptoms.
+The FDA publication Menopause and Hormones provides additional information about the risks and benefits of MHT use for the symptoms of menopause.

 Are there alternatives for women who choose not to take menopausal hormone therapy?

 Women who are concerned about the health effects that occur naturally with the decline in hormone production that occurs during menopause can make changes in their lifestyle and diet to reduce certain risks.
 For example, eating foods that are rich in calcium and vitamin D or taking dietary supplements containing these nutrients may help to prevent osteoporosis.
 FDA-approved drugs such as alendronate (Fosamax®), raloxifene (Evista®), and risedronate (Actonel®) have been shown in randomized trials to prevent bone loss.